Bedside Tables by Deb Salmon-Brown

 - I then started gluing all the pieces in place with Selley's PVA glue, taking care to start from the bottom of the layers so I wouldn't lose the design layout!

 - I used the Aussie Decor Transfers Blue Decoupage Applicator Tool to push, press, crease and smooth the poster print cutouts over ridges, around curves and into crevices.
 I love that tool!
 Everyone should have one!
 I used my Scotch Blue Painters tape to hold pieces in place while the glue dried, especially the thin bits that were going over edges or sitting on a non flat surface.

-- After leaving everything to dry overnight, I came back the next day ready to add some faded "lace" by using the Aussie Decor Transfers Kaleidoscope Furniture Stencil, and some silver artist acrylic paint.
-I used Sue's (Sue Chic) technique of "swirling" the silver paint on the stencil for a very soft, faded look.
+- After leaving everything to dry overnight, I came back the next day, ready to add some faded "lace" by using the Aussie Decor Transfers Kaleidoscope Furniture Stencil, and some silver artist acrylic paint.
+I used Sue Chic’s technique of "swirling" the silver paint on the stencil for a very soft, faded look.
 See the dob of paint on the plate?
 I used about 4 of those sized dobs for each bedside.

 - I again left everything to dry overnight and came back the following morning to topcoat everything with Cabot's Floor Poly (CFP).
 Applying with a sponge, I gently dabbed over the decoupage and the stencil work.
-Once I had a thin coat on those areas, I came back and gave them a more solid swipe of topcoat.
+Once I had a thin coat on those areas, I came back and gave them a heavier coat to seal and lock it all in.

 - Final job was to drill knob holes and attach new knobs.

 - I love how they turned out and I love that I decided to go bright and pretty!